keanan557/hr-system.github.io/README.md

     ```
     Then, open your web browser and navigate to `http://localhost:8000`.

+##Login details
+User: admin
+Pwd: admin
+role: finance

 ## Key Features
-This e-commerce website implements the following key features:
+This hr-management system implements the following key features:

 * **User Login and Registration:** Secure user registration and login functionality.
 * **User Interface Design and UX/UI Principles:** A user-friendly and visually appealing design adhering to UX/UI best practices.